rosst/vivino-geocoder/README.md

 What it does:

-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.1.Loads a tsv file of wine data exported from a Vivino account.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.1.Loads a csv file of wine data exported from a Vivino account.

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.2.
 Extracts the region / country information for each entry in the file

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.3.
-Queries the https://wiki.openstreetmap.org/wiki/Nominatim API with the extraxted region / country information
+Queries the https://wiki.openstreetmap.org/wiki/Nominatim API with the extracted region / country information

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.4.
 Extracts the latitude longitude from each response and updates the relevant wine entry in a new tsv file.